-1 2 3 program or a synchronous distance education course based on more than one academic termperiod shall also include a complete description of the following: 4 5 (1) the number of periods of time and the course time scheduled in each termperiod ; 6 7 8 (2) the amount of tuition charged for each termperiod ; 9 (3) the type and amount of fees charged for each termperiod ; and 11 12 (4) any other charges for each termperiod .
-13 14 15 (d) All changes to the catalog shall be disclosed to the Agency, using forms provided by the Agency.
-Failure to disclose changes may result in penalties and sanctions, including refunds.
-16 17 18 §807.176.
+- (c) In addition to the information contained in subsections (a) and (b) of this sectionabove, the catalog for a school that charges tuition and fees for a residence program or a synchronous distance education course based on more than one academic termperiod shall also include a complete description of the following: - (1) the number of periods of time and the course time scheduled in each termperiod; - (2) the amount of tuition charged for each termperiod; - (3) the type and amount of fees charged for each termperiod; and - (4) any other charges for each termperiod. - (d) All changes to the catalog shall be disclosed to the Agency, using forms provided by the Agency.
+Failure to disclose changes may result in penalties and sanctions; including refunds.

+§807.176.
 Advertisement Monitoring.

-19 (a) The Commission may order corrective action to counteract the effect of advertising i 20 21 violation of the Act or rules, including: 22 23 (1) retraction by the school of such advertising claims published in the same manner as the claims themselves; and 24 25 26 (2) cancellation of telephone numbers without an automatic forwarding message.
-27 28 29 (b) As corrective action for violations of the Act or rules, the Commission may require schools to submit all advertisements to the Commission for pre-approval at least 30 days before proposed submission of the advertisements to the advertising medium.
-30 31 32 (c) Nothing in these guidelines shall prohibit release of information to students as required by a state or federal agency.
-33 34 35 SUBCHAPTER K. ADMISSION 35 36 37 §807.191.
+- (a) The Commission may order corrective action to counteract the effect of advertising in violation of the Act or rules, including: - (1) retraction by the school of such advertising claims published in the same manner as the claims themselves; and - (2) cancellation of telephone numbers without an automatic forwarding message. - (b) As corrective action for violations of the Act or rules, the Commission may require schools to submit all advertisements to the Commission for pre-approval at least 30 days before proposed submission of the advertisements to the advertising medium. - (c) Nothing in these guidelines shall prohibit release of information to students as required by a state or federal agency.

+SUBCHAPTER K. ADMISSION

+§807.191.
 General Information for Admission.

-38 39 (a) The Agency Commission may approve specific admission requirements for seminar and small schools.
-40 41 42 43 44 (b) Programs Small schools with programs with course time of 40 hours or less, individual class offerings, and seminars are not required to grant credit for previous education and training, unless the course type is listed in the military service course credit directory .
-45
+- (a) The Agency Commission may approve specific admission requirements for seminars and small schools. - (b) Programs Small schools with programs with course time of 40 hours or less, individual class offerings, and seminars are not required to grant credit for previous

-- (c) The school shall make appropriate adjustments to the program length and price based upon credit granted for previous education and training, where warranted. - (d) For a school having specific term-beginning dates, a school may not start students after the third day of classes during any given term, except in those cases where appropriate credit for previous education and training has been given according to the Act and this chapter. - (e) A continuously enrolled student has the right to graduate under the academic requirements stated in the catalog in effect at the time of the student's enrollment.
+- education and training, unless the course type is listed in the military service course credit directory. - (c) The school shall make appropriate adjustments to the program length and price based upon credit granted for previous education and training, where warranted. - (d) For a school having specific term-beginning dates, a school may not start students after the third day of classes during any given term, except in those cases where appropriate credit for previous education and training has been given according to the Act and this chapter. - (e) A continuously enrolled student has the right to graduate under the academic requirements stated in the catalog in effect at the time of the student's enrollment.